Skip to content

 systemctl disable apt-daily-upgrade.timer apt-daily.timer apparmor

-Configure NTP server and restart NTP services
+Configure the NTP server and restart the NTP services

 timedatectl set-timezone "Asia/Kolkata"